andrewbaxter/somewords/readme.md

 - Use `--color-bg 200` or `--color-accent 60` to colorize the default style (see `--help`)
 - Create a `footer.md` which will get appended to all pages in a separate footer section
-- Create a `index.css` dir in the top level with an `index.css` - this will be used instead of the built in css
+- Create a `index.css` dir in the top level with an `index.css` - this will disable the built-in style generation